dafny-lang/dafny/docs/DafnyRef/Expressions.md

 ```

 These expressions represent either a constant of some type (a literal), or an
 atomic expression.
-They are neve l-values.
+They are never l-values.

 ## 21.20.
 Literal Expressions ([grammar](#g-literal-expression)} {#sec-literal-expression}